Give working electronics to neighbors through community groups like Buy Nothing Kirkland, Nextdoor Kirkland, or FreeCycle.

 Electronics contain lead, cadmium, mercury, and other toxic components.
-Keep toxics out of our water by keeping e-waste out of the landfill.
+Keep toxics out of our waterways by keeping e-waste out of the landfill.

 Single family residents in Kirkland can recycle electronics next to your cart, including:

-- TVs up to 21” screen size (use E-Cycle Washington for larger TVs)
+- TVs up to 21” screen size (use E-Cycle Washington drop-off locations for larger TVs)

 - Computers: CPUs, monitors, keyboards, peripherals (mice, speakers, cables, etc.)